vanmars/ahoy/README.md

 _No known bugs at this time._

 ## To Do/Improvements

-Saturday
+Monday Morning
 * Update random board show page to look like game board show page to accomodate new win image
 * Add animations: scrolling effect for how does it work section, clouds across home screen
-* Add many more entries to API!

-Sunday
 * Fix button hover styling on outlines and splash pages
-* Update data table visualization graph on README
-* Finalize README documentation

 * Monday
 * Morning: Testing, testing, testing
 * Afternoon: Refactor!

+* Update data table visualization graph on README
+* Finalize README documentation

 Tuesday
 * Final clean up